vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 I get no messages while instrumenting the JRE with "java/io/ObjectInputStream.readObject()Ljava/io/Object;" as single taint-source.
 It looks strange.

 (update: Ok, disass. rt.jar I see phosphor instrumentation code.
-So it seems ok even if no messages are printed out while phosphor is instrumenting )
+So, even if no messages are printed out by phosphor, the instrument. code is properly added )

 - tainting on methods which are calling each other, may arise IllegalAccessError ?
 The execution halts when I taint both "println" and "write"  :